 This is connected to the adjacent application for 1961 Douglas and 710 Caledonia, which enables redevelopment of the existing hotel and the adjacent property to a more comprehensive mixed-use development which will benefit the neighbourhood for years to come.
 We look forward to working with Chard and the City to bring this vision to life.

-We welcome the introduction of bylaws and thank you in advance for Council's consideration.
+We thank you in advance for Council's consideration.

 Sincerely,